 New track and modern trains will provide more reliable journeys for you.
 Trains will run every 2-3 minutes in each direction through central London at the busiest times.
 We have also untangled the track on the approaches to London Bridge station to cut delays and reduce the time trains wait for platforms to clear.

-We have completed improvement work at Blackfriars and Farringdon while many other stations are now more spacious, accessible and modern.
+We’ve completed improvement work at Blackfriars and Farringdon while many other stations are now more spacious, accessible and modern.
 Your new bigger, better London Bridge station will be completed in May 2018.
-It will provide the 54 million passengers who use the station each year with more space, easier connections to other rail services and the underground, plus a wider range of shops and station facilities.
+It will provide the 54 million passengers who use the station each year with benefits including more space, easier connections to other rail services and the underground, plus a wider range of shops and station facilities.